 - Requires community assessment of need

-For many years, strategic plans were synonymous with a transformational strategic plan.
+For many years, a strategic plan was synonymous with a transformational strategic plan.
 However, we have found in our practice that growth, especially in the traditional for-profit sense of “growing bigger,” isn’t always the right answer in the nonprofit space.
 Nonprofits have two types of growth: 1) growing wide (larger geography, more programs) or 2) growing deep (getting better at what you are already doing).
 Both have merit but require different litmus tests.
 A transformational strategic plan asks why the problem exists and, more importantly, persists, and what your organization can uniquely do to solve it.
 We have also found that there are two kinds of transformational plans: 1) growth transformational planning, which forecasts trends and charts the best course forward for growth of the organization, and 2) evolutionary transformational planning, which sets the trend and often redefines an industry and the organization’s competitive advantage within the community.
 To put this into more concrete terms, growth planning is about taking a larger piece of the pie and evolutionary planning is about growing the pie (or changing the recipe).

 Turnaround or “Right-Sizing” Plan